 Vitamin K is not a single compound but a family of fat-soluble vitamins essential for normal blood-clotting function and comprises two vitamers that are found naturally: phytomenadione (also known as phylloquinone or K1) and menaquinone (or K2).

-Menaquinone is synthesized by normal flora in the intestine although the amount produced in vivo in the human gut is likely negligible.
-Vitamin K serves as a coenzyme for the clotting factors II, VII, IX and X. Warfarin inhibits vitamin K by preventing its enzymatic reactivation.
+Menaquinone (K2) is synthesized by normal flora in the intestine although the amount produced in vivo in the human gut is likely negligible.

-Hypovitaminosis K can lead to jaundice and anemia in the neonate.
+- leads to jaundice and anemia in neonates

 - 1. Pamela C. Champe, Richard A. Harvey (Ph.
 D.), Denise R. Ferrier.
 Biochemistry.
 ISBN: 0781769604